nimu77/learning-library/data-management-library/database-tools/apex/existing-tables/6-improving-usability-updating-the-task-pages.md

     ![](images/6/new-name-columns.png)

 ### **Part 2: Updating Is Complete**
-1. In the runtime environment, click the edit icon for a Tasks, and in the Development Toolbar (bottom of the screen), click **Edit Page 6**.
+1. In the runtime environment, click the edit icon for a Tasks, and in the Developer Toolbar (bottom of the screen), click **Edit Page 6**.
     ![](images/6/edit-page-six.png)

 2. In the Rendering tree (left panel), click **P6_IS_COMPLETE_YN**.